One-Pan Arroz con Pollo is incredibly easy to make, and makes for an impressive presentation when brought to the table right in its skillet.

 About the pickled onion…

 I realize that technically, the pickled onion garnish makes One-Pan Arroz con Pollo a two-vessel meal.
-But it’s an optional addition and should be made ahead of time: it goes well with a lot of different things and it can be stored in your refrigerator for quite some time.
+But it’s an optional addition.
+Definitely make it ahead of time: it goes well with a lot of different things and it can be stored in your refrigerator for quite some time.

 I’ve actually kept the pickled onion for a couple of months and it was just fine.
-I highly recommend it as a garnish, though, because it’s incredibly easy to make and acts as a wonderful counterpoint to the other flavors and textures of this dish.
+I highly recommend it as a garnish, though.
+It’s incredibly easy to make and acts as a wonderful counterpoint to the other flavors and textures of this dish.